 The photo at left is an amazing transformation of one site member’s basement renovation project.
 The “Dungeon” was transformed into the “Dan Cave“.
 Just goes to show what a little hard work, paint, lumber, and a set of plans can do for your basement.

 The ceiling still needs work as it’s still open to show sewer drains and such, but it can be doctored with some paint to clean it up.
 Kinda gives you that underground utility feeling.
 Watch your head!
 See another great example of a classic home bar.

 While you can do the bare minimum and still have a great, cozy basement bar, some of our members have gone full tilt by creating their ultimate dream bar.
 Imagine having something like this in your basement, one of our members actually built this cool basement party room.

 Finding Actual Plans, Not Ad Candy:

 While searching for basement bar plans and designs, you’ll likely find a bunch of ad sites exclaiming “89 Home Bar Designs for Basements…” or “40 Inspirational Home Bar Designs…“.

-The resulting jungle of advertising is enough to drive you nuts and crash your browser… those sites display an endless series of photos (many stolen from other sites, including this one) and a one sentence blurb that seldom relates to the picture.
+The resulting jungle of advertising is enough to drive you nuts and crash your browser… those sites display an endless series of photos (many stolen from other sites, including this one) and a one-sentence blurb that seldom relates to the picture.
 No plans, and certainly NO DESIGNS.
-Most of the photos are of over the top bars that most of us could never afford.
+Most of the photos are of over-the-top bars that most of us could never afford.
 Most of the so-called “basement bars” they show aren’t even in a basement.
-Basement bar designs need extra provisions to account for moisture and possible basement flooding and our designs to just that.
+Basement bar designs need extra provisions to account for moisture and possible basement flooding and our designs do just that.